foam-framework/foam2/src/foam/nanos/rope/README.md

 #### Transaction-Account ROPE

-Suppose that we want a basic ROPE which will grant permissions to write to transactionDAO through accountDAO and userDAO.
+Suppose that we want a basic ROPE which will grant permissions to write to `transactionDAO` through `accountDAO` and `userDAO`.
 Here we use a relationship enviroment where users of an application can own an account which can in turn have children.
 We use this context to create a ROPE where a transaction can be created if a user owns the sourceAccount of the transaction or the parent of the sourceAccount of a transaction.

-First we start by setting up the ROPE for the Account DAO to Transaction DAO in a beanshell style code snippet.
+First we start by setting up the ROPE for the `accountDAO` to `transactionDAO` in a beanshell style code snippet.
 Here we have that a transaction can be created or read in one of two ways,
 1. Direct ownership of the sourceAccount
 2. Indirectly through checking the authorization on the parent account of the sourceAccount